Performance optimizations

 If you run multiple instances on multiple machines, the library storage directory must be put into a network share (NFS) or you must use shared volumes (Docker).

-are not suitable for production use, as they suffer from serious scaling issues when listing content objects.
+The simple and are not suitable for production use, as they suffer from serious scaling issues when listing content objects.
 They should only be used for development and testing purposes or in very small deployments.